-The Risk Management Department ("RMD") is primarily responsible for the development and maintenance of the risk management framework and policies of the Bank and supports the functions of the Asset and Liability Committee ("ALCO"), Compliance and Risk Oversight Committee ("CROC"), Board Risk Management Committee ("BRMC") as well as Group committees of the Affin Bank Group.
+The Risk Management Department ("RMD") is primarily responsible for the development and maintenance of the risk management framework and policies of the Bank and supports the functions of the Asset and Liability Committee ("ALCO"), Compliance and Risk Oversight Committee ("CROC"), Board Risk Management Committee ("BRMC") as well as Group Board and Management committees of the Affin Banking Group.

-Appropriate risk governance structure is cascaded throughout all levels of the Bank which comprise of Board of Directors ("Board"), relevant committees, business units and support units.
+Appropriate risk governance structure is cascaded throughout all levels of the Bank which comprise the Board of Directors ("Board"), relevant committees, business units and support units.